 There are no Income Tax or Corporation Tax implications on the grant of the option, and provided the exercise price for the share options is equal to at least the market value of the shares on the date of grant, there is no Income Tax when the options are exercised.
 Generally, however, there is a Corporation Tax deduction available to the company when the EMI options are exercised, calculated as the market value of the shares on the date of exercise, less the amount paid by the employee.

-When the shares are eventually sold (usually on an exit event), the increase in value of the shares from the date of exercise to the date of sale is subject to Capital Gains Tax at rates of 20% or 10% provided the options were granted more than two years before sale.
+When the shares are eventually sold (usually on an exit event), the increase in value of the shares from the date of grant to the date of sale is subject to Capital Gains Tax at rates of 20% or 10% provided the options were granted more than two years before sale.

 EMI share options are incredibly flexible and can be subject to vesting criteria (linked to individual or company performance), exercise conditions (such as only being exercisable on an exit) and can be granted to any number of employees but, unlike some tax efficient share plans, do not need to be granted to all employees.